 Changes to tenancy laws

-For further information about the tenancy law changes, please visit the Residential Tenancies Authority (RTA) website.
+For more information about the tenancy law changes that start from 30 September 2024 as well as upcoming changes please visit the Residential Tenancies Authority (RTA) website.

 Parties experiencing domestic and family violence